We are now 5-weeks from this years PASS Summit. It’s time to start getting ready for the event. Hopefully, you have already registered

 - Discover after hours SQL events, such as SQLKaraoke.

-Bring your cards!
-Give them to everyone you meet.
-You’d be surprised how many people forget about doing this.
+You will need business cards.
+With so many people running around, there’s always a chance that you or someone you meet will forget one another.
+Your business card will help make an impression and get the connection.
 Don’t be shy because no one feels awkward about getting a business card – we just sometimes feel awkward giving them.
 When you are talking to people… ask for their cards.

-If you don’t have cards, go ahead and order them now.
-You have plenty of time between now and the summit to get them.
-I use moo for my mini-cards.
+But what about those of you that don’t have business cards?
+Or, those those that don’t have business cards that include your blog or social media links.
+Well, there’s still enough time, so go ahead and order them now.
+For the past several years, I’ve used moo for their mini-cards.
 But you can get them almost anywhere or print them yourself if you’d like.

 At The Summit